A group of young people in a barn

 • uniquely Jersey – for example, going to the beach is not unique to Jersey, but choosing the right beach depending on the wind, tide and activity planned requires local knowledge.

-Then email ich@jerseyheritage.org with a short paragraph explaining what it is and why you think we should include it, or email us to discuss your idea or arrange a meeting with your community group.
+Fill out the form below to make your suggestion.
+Suggestions will be added to our ICH list.
+This list will be published for public consultation and the top entries put forward for UNESCO World Intangible Heritage status.
+Alternatively you can email ich@jerseyheritage.org with a short paragraph explaining what it is and why you think we should include it, or email us to discuss your idea or arrange a meeting with your community group.